-It takes just 5 minutes to cook green beans excluding the time for water to boil.
-It’s so simple anyone can do this.
+Here's how to cook 5 minute green beans as a quick side dish.
+It's so simple anyone can do this.
 After just five minutes you can dress your green beans in a variety of ways and eat immediately or chill for eating later.
 I shared this simple technique with a friend recently and she told me her kids will now eat green beans.
-It will help you get a quick vegetable dish on the table for your family and there are many things you can do with 5 minute green beans.

 How to Cook 5 Minute Green Beans